Greece's Irene Papas, who earned Hollywood fame, dies at 93

 Papas became known internationally following performances in “The Guns of Navarone” in 1961 and “Zorba the Greek” in 1964, acting alongside Hollywood stars Gregory Peck and Anthony Quinn.
 In all, she starred in more than 50 movies.

-Born Irene Lelekou in a mountainous village near the southern Greek city of Corinth, Papas was the daughter of two schoolteachers.
-Her father was also a drama teacher.
+Born Irene Lelekou in the mountainous village of Chiliomodi, Papas was the daughter of two schoolteachers.
+Her father also taught drama.

 A supporter of the Greek Communist Party, Papas was a vocal opponent of the military dictatorship that governed the country between 1967 and 1974 and lived much for life outside Greece, including in Rome and New York.